2start/documentation/using-ocular/tutorials/c-allocation-bugs.md

 ## CFG Analysis

-Use this query to examine a specific malloc call site (specifically line 23, obtained from the first query of listing all callsites) and then look at the CFG, listing expressions, linenumbers, etc.
+Use this query to examine a specific malloc call site (specifically line 23, obtained from the first query of listing all call sites) and then look at the CFG, listing expressions, line numbers, etc.

 ```
 ocular> cpg.method.callOut.name("malloc").filter(_.lineNumber(23)).repeat(_.cfgPrev).emit().map( x=> (x.code, x.location.filename, x.lineNumber.get)).l